15 March 2026

 So what are the next steps?

-I HAVE TONS of ideas, nothing groundbreaking, nothing super new, just probably very niche that before were simply a waste of time to produce.
-Some of them I have had for years (and now they are too late, but I will build them no matter what, just to make space in my head and remove them, a bit of a brain dump).
+I HAVE TONS of ideas, nothing groundbreaking, nothing super new, just probably very niche things that before would’ve simply been a waste of time to produce.
+Some of them I’ve had for years (and they’re too late now, but I’ll build them no matter what, just to make space in my head and get them out, a bit of a brain dump).

-I am honestly tired of “just marketing,” so this might give me the high I need to continue with my life.
-I do not intend to push this or spam people.
+I’m honestly tired of “just marketing,” so this might give me the high I need to continue with my life.
+I don’t intend to push this or spam people.
 I hate that.
-If something grows great, if something does not, then it was probably not worth it.
-If none of it is, also great, I will be using them by myself.
+If something grows, great.
+If something doesn’t, then it probably wasn’t worth it.
+If none of it is, also great, I’ll be using them myself.

 My goal?

 Releasing something once a month for at least a year.
-(I might move to once every two since I have limited hours to dedicate to this) But the main goal is to learn… and hell, to share it, which, apparently, is the only thing my 12 y.o. and I have in common.
+(I might move to once every two, since I have limited hours to dedicate to this.)
+But the main goal is to learn… and hell, to share it, which, apparently, is the only thing my 12 y.o. self and I have in common.

 Wanna join?

-I will share one newsletter every two weeks, and it will be personal.
-I will share some information here, but more details are in there: numbers, errors, learning, links, guides, and stuff I have used.
+I’ll share one newsletter every two weeks, and it will be personal.
+I’ll share some information here, but more details will be in there: numbers, errors, learnings, links, guides, and stuff I’ve used.
 I don’t care if it’s just me and my grandma or many more.

 Join the newsletter!